labermt/CST238SRS03/README.md

 - Randomly pick one of the vertices.

-- Randomly pick the next vertex using the restriction if any exists.
+- Randomly pick the next vertex using any user specified restrictions.

 - Move the user selected fraction [0.0, 1.0] towards the randomly selected and possibly restricted vertex.